 If you decide to close your store, go to the Subscriptions section of your account.
 Find your Active Store Subscription on the My Subscriptions page and select Cancel Subscription. eBay saves your settings for 30 days after cancelling your subscription, so you can still reopen your store once you return.

-4. Hide Fixed Price Listings
+4. Hide Fixed Price Listings on eBay

-Hiding fixed price Buy-It-Now (BIN) listings removes the ability for customers to immediately purchase items while you’re away.
+On eBay, hiding fixed price Buy-It-Now (BIN) listings removes the ability for customers to immediately purchase items while you’re away.
 In addition to not needing to de-list and re-list items, hiding these listing also won’t affect your sales history and search ranking, making it a great option.

 To hide your fixed price listings, go to My eBay, Manage My Shop, Holiday Settings, and select Hide and Block Purchases from My Fixed Price Listings.
 When you’re ready to get back to business, simply click End Your Holiday and your listings will appear for sale within 36 hours.

-5. Keep Your eBay Listings As They Are
+5. Keep Your Listings As They Are

 At the end of the day, no one knows your business and customer’s needs better than you, so use these to determine the best vacation plan.
 Try testing a method while on a shorter trip, and modify until you find a good fit.